sinamansour/RCSWs-damage-assessment/README.md

 Strength and stiffness estimation of damaged reinforced concrete shear walls using crack patterns, https://doi.org/10.1002/stc.2494

-For using the predictive model, make sure to put both provided codes in one folder then run the python code and follow the instruction od the code.
+For using the predictive model, make sure to put both provided codes in one folder, then run the python code and follow the instruction of the code.
-Python librarie for machine learining and data preprocessing must be installed in your system.
+Python libraries for machine learning and data preprocessing must be installed in your environment.